HappyLappy1/MM2-Script-Data/Documentation/mm2_object_flag_info.md

 | 0x80000000| Unused      |

 Tested in 3DW to prevent crashes.
 Clouds despawn in 3DW
+0x1000: Works as expected, but de-stacks if anything is touched.

 ### [52] Wiggler
 | Flag      | Description |